mabranches/schedule/README.md

 # Schedule

 ###Heroku
-This [app](https://schedule-ajax.herokuapp.com) was depolyed in heroku
+This [app](https://schedule-ajax.herokuapp.com) was deployed in heroku
 ##### User
 There are 3 created users that can be accessed with the emails:
   * users1@email.com